 Alternatively place the soup into a microwave safe dish and reheat until piping hot.
 Stop the microwave and give the soup a stir at least once during reheating.

-Of course, as with any good recipe do feel free to tailor the ingredients to your own preferences and for whatever produce is available.
+Yes, as with any good recipe do feel free to tailor the ingredients to your own preferences and for whatever produce is available.

 A few suggestions: